 “Under-the-bed storage is great because it doesn’t take up any space but allows you to utilize what’s already yours,” says Fabi.
 Since most dorm-room beds are already lofted (or easily can be with a set of bed risers), she thinks stashing bins and boxes under your bed is a helpful way to add more room to a cramped space.
 Brittany Waugh, an RA at Michigan State University, turns to Target for affordable under-the-bed storage pieces, and Jolene Addi, who’s starting her second semester as an RA at the University of Connecticut, agrees.
 “They have a whole brand [Room Essentials] tailored to college dorms,” says Addi.
-These woven-style bins create less visual clutter than your standard clear plastic ones, and a set of three will only set you back $13.
+This woven-style bin creates less visual clutter than your standard clear plastic one, and will only set you back $6.

 For a workhorse storage piece, Rebarber likes this cart from the Room Essentials line, because it “moves easily, [isn’t] heavy, and gives you easy access.”
 Perfect for keeping snacks, school supplies, or accessories like scarves or belts visible and within reach, this piece is a good alternative to the “big drawers and bulky furniture” often provided by colleges.

-Staying organized can be a struggle for lots of students, according to Addi, so she recommends a desk organizer for corralling pens, post-its, and other school supplies.
+Staying organized can be a struggle for lots of students, according to Addi, so she recommends a desk organizer for corralling pens, Post-its, and other school supplies.
 “It comes in handy because you can keep your most frequently used folders and notebooks accessible, and you can put other notebooks that you open less frequently in your drawers,” she says.
-With all of your essentials at hand, Addi likes that this wood organizer keeps students from wasting time digging around for what you need, plus a spot for your phone and USB charging ports.
+This organizer has spots for all your essentials, so you’ll spend less time digging around for what you need, plus a spot for your phone and USB charging ports.

-Both Addi and Feliciano say metal desk organizers are popular as well, and this set allows you to configure the pieces in a way that works best for your studying style.
+Both Addi and Feliciano say metal desk organizers are popular as well, and this one has a pull out drawer for some added organization.